camunda/camunda-docs-manual/content/installation/docker.md

 These images are hosted on our dedicated Docker registry and are available to Enterprise customers only.
 You can browse the available images in our [Docker registry](https://registry.camunda.cloud) after logging-in with your credentials.

-Please note that these images are build using the same Dockerfile of the Community image, but including the Enterprise version of the platform.
+Please note that these images are built using the same Dockerfile of the Community image, but including the Enterprise version of the platform.
 For this reason, the same [documentation](https://github.com/camunda/docker-camunda-bpm-platform/tree/master#environment-variables) applies.

 Make sure to log-in correctly before trying to pull the image: